qbittorrent/qBittorrent/README.md

-qBittorrent - A BitTorrent client in Qt4
+qBittorrent - A BitTorrent client in Qt
 ------------------------------------------

 [![Build Status](https://travis-ci.org/qbittorrent/qBittorrent.png?branch=master)](https://travis-ci.org/qbittorrent/qBittorrent)
 ********************************
 ###Description:
-qBittorrent is a bittorrent client programmed in C++ / Qt4 that uses libtorrent (sometimes called rblibtorrent) by Arvid Norberg.
+qBittorrent is a bittorrent client programmed in C++ / Qt that uses libtorrent (sometimes called libtorrent-rasterbar) by Arvid Norberg.

 It aims to be a good alternative to all other bittorrent clients out there. qBittorrent is fast, stable and provides unicode